TIBCOSoftware/mashling/cli/docs/gateway.md

 	mashling create -pingport 9095 my_gw_app

-By default ping functionality is disabled, same can be enabled by setting environment variable 'MASHLING_PING_ENABLE' value to TRUE.
+Ping functionality can be enabled by setting environment variable MASHLING_PING_ENABLE value to TRUE.
+By default this feature is disabled.

 **dependencies versioning**